 Caring for someone who is seriously ill can be both a challenging and a rewarding experience.
-In practice carers provide all sorts of emotional and physical support.
-While it is true that caring for a loved one can bring great personal satisfaction, it can also be tiring, frustrating, distressing and isolating at times.
-Indeed you may become a carer overnight and feel that you are not experienced to handle the care of your relative or friend.
+While it is true that caring for a loved one who is seriously ill or dying can bring great personal satisfaction, it can also be tiring, frustrating, distressing and isolating at times.

+You may have become a carer overnight and feel that you are not experienced to handle the care of your relative or friend.
 And because their illness is unpredictable, you may be fearful or anxious about the future.

-Caring for a loved one may result in you wanting to be at home all the time in case something happens.
+Caring for a relative or friend may result in you wanting to be at home all the time in case something happens.
 You may feel guilty about taking a break.
 Or depending on the support you are getting from others, you may have few opportunities to relax and take a break.
-Indeed you may feel angry or come to resent your loved one for the changes their illness has brought to your lifestyle.
+You may also feel angry or come to resent your relative or friend for the changes their illness has brought to your lifestyle.

-However, do look after your own health too so that caring does not cause you to get stressed or sick.
+It is essential that you look after your own health so that caring does not cause you to get stressed or sick.
 It may help to think about the following questions and, even if the answers are no, they can help you to focus on your needs too.